JakobTroger/joint-estimation-garch-option-pricing/README.md

 A forensic analysis of the Heston-Nandi GARCH model applied to S&P 500 option pricing.
 **Author:** Jakob Troger | Financial Econometrics, University of Vienna | January 2026
 ---

-This is my first coding project and my first time using GitHub.
+*A personal note: This is my first coding project and my first time using GitHub.
 I'm an Economics and Statistics student, not a computer scientist — so if you stumble across something that looks clunky or inefficient, that's probably why.
 Everything you see here was built from scratch alongside my Financial Econometrics course, learning as I went.
 I'm still very much on the journey of learning to code, and this project represents an early milestone in that process.
-I'm proud of how it turned out given where I started.
-Feedback and suggestions are genuinely welcome — I'm always looking to improve
+I'm proud of how it turned out given where I started, but please be gentle 😄 — feedback and suggestions are genuinely welcome.*

 ---

 ## Overview